What-is-Client-&-Server-side-DataTable-processing

 Why is Server-side processing better than Client-side processing?

-• Using server-side rendering here has the benefit of keeping the information on the server-side and not delivering it to the client, even if you pull from relational databases or NoSQL stores.
+- Using server-side rendering here can keep the information on the server side and not deliver it to the client, even if you pull from relational databases or NoSQL stores.

-• There is still a lot of incompatibility across browsers when it comes to JavaScript support, especially when older browsers like Microsoft’s Internet Explorer are necessary.
-Because server-side rendering eliminates the requirement for a large number of client-side JavaScript modules, you can drastically decrease browser interoperability difficulties.
+- There is still a lot of incompatibility across browsers regarding JavaScript support, especially when older browsers like Microsoft’s Internet Explorer are necessary.
+You can drastically decrease browser interoperability difficulties because server-side rendering eliminates the requirement for many client-side JavaScript modules.